-It’s been over a decade since I took my vehicle to one of those national quick lube franchises for an oil change.
-Here’s how I remember my experience.
+It’s been well over a decade since I took my vehicle to a national quick lube franchise for an oil change, but here’s how I remember my last experience.
 I arrived a minute before they opened.
 Through the garage doors, I could see several guys talking and laughing.
 Five minutes later, the door opens, and I drive in.
 Todd the technician greets me.

 Me: “I’m looking for a new mattress.
 Do you sell those here?
 Actually, I’m here for an oil change.”

 Todd: “Alright.
 Do you want 5w30 or 10w30?”

 Todd: “Synthetic or conventional oil?”

 Me: “Frankly, all I want is maximum protection against viscosity and thermal breakdown.”

 Tech: “Okay, if you’ll have a seat in our waiting room, we’ll be with you shortly.”